Mat2801/project2-tic-tac-toe/README.md

 **Main Menu**

-- **Landing Image**: This is the game logo created to look old school and draw users attention.
+- **Landing Image**: This is the game logo created to look retro and draw users attention.
-- **Call to action buttons**: Here are to buttons play game and how to play
+- **Call to action buttons**: Here are two buttons play game and how to play.

 **Play Game**

 - **Game Screen**: The screen will display a game board with 9 cells each cell will be empty until the user clicks a spot, there will also be a main menu button taking the user back to the main menu screen.

 **How to Play**